hoshikawa2/oracle-cloud-dataflow-tutorial/README.md

 The next step is setup some information before execute the demo.
 This demo has 2 applications:

->**Java-CSV-DB:** This application will read 1,000,000 lines of a csv file (organizations1M.csv) and execute some usual processes in a common scenario for integration with a database (Oracle Cloud Autonomous Data Warehouse) and a Kafka streaming (Oracle Cloud Streaming).
-So the demo shows how a CSV dataset can be merged with a auxiliar table in database and crossing types of tables generating a third dataset in memory.
+>**Java-CSV-DB:** This application will read 1,000,000 lines of a csv file (organizations1M.csv) and execute some usual processes in a common scenario for integration with a database (Oracle Cloud Autonomous Data Warehouse) and a Kafka streaming
+(Oracle Cloud Streaming).
+So the demo shows how a CSV dataset can be merged with a auxiliary table in database and crossing types of tables generating a third dataset in memory.
 After the execution, the dataset will be inserted on ADW and published on the Kafka streaming.
 1,000,000 lines!!!!

 >**JavaConsumeKafka:** This application will repeat some steps of the first application just to take CPU and memory for a high volume of processing.
 The difference is, the first application publishes to the Kafka streaming, this application reads from the Streaming.